-In his tweet, Trump seemed to strongly imply he was going to release all the remaining documents.
-But he also hedged, suggesting that if, between now and Oct.
-26, other government agencies made a strong case not to release the documents, he wouldn’t.
+In his tweet, Trump seemed to strongly imply he was going to release all the remaining documents, but the White House later said that if other government agencies made a strong case not to release the documents, he wouldn’t.

 Stone also told Jones that CIA Director Mike Pompeo “has been lobbying the president furiously not to release these documents.”

-Phil Shenon, who wrote a book about the Warren Commission, the congressional body that investigated Kennedy’s killing, said he was pleased with Trump’s decision.
+Phil Shenon, who wrote a book about the Warren Commission, which was established by Johnson to investigate Kennedy’s killing, said he was pleased with Trump’s decision to release the documents.
 But he wonders to what degree the papers will ultimately be released.

 “It’s great news that the president is focused on this and that he’s trying to demonstrate transparency.
 But the question remains whether he will open the library in full — every word in every document, as the law requires,” Shenon said.
 “And my understanding is that he won’t without infuriating people at the CIA and elsewhere who are determined to keep at least some of the information secret, especially in documents created in the 1990s.”

-Jefferson Morley, a former Post reporter who has studied the Kennedy assassination records for years, said the last tranche of material is also intriguing because it contains files on senior CIA officials from the 1960s — officers well aware of Oswald’s activities in the days before the assassination.
+Jefferson Morley, a former Post reporter who has studied the Kennedy assassination records for years, said that the last tranche of material is also intriguing because it contains files on senior CIA officials from the 1960s — officers well aware of Oswald’s activities in the days before the assassination.